Laurier Brantford

 In June 2017, the university graduated its 5,000th student from the Brantford campus.

 Locations

-Laurier's main building is the Carnegie building on George Street.
+Laurier's campus is integrated into the brantford downtown, with its main building being the Carnegie building on George Street.
 The campus has since expanded and has several academic and residence buildings.
 Research and Academic Centre, Wilfrid Laurier Student's Union, Grand River Hall, Lucy Marco Place, Post House, Wilkes House, the Laurier Brantford YMCA, One Market, the Odeon building and the Carnegie Building are all properties of Laurier Brantford and are used as academic theaters, residences, book store and a gym facility.

 Residences

 As of the 2016-2017 academic year, Laurier Brantford had six residence communities: Lawyer's Hall, Expositor Building, Grand River Hall, Post House, Wilkes House and Lucy Marco Place.
 All residences are apartment-style; 80% of bedrooms are singles.

 Curriculum

 Laurier Brantford's curriculum is offered by two faculties.
 The Faculty of Human and Social Sciences includes courses in Criminology, Game Design and Development, Health Studies, Leadership, Policing and Psychology.
-The Faculty of Liberal Arts houses Society, Culture and Environment (formerly Contemporary Studies), Digital Media and Journalism, History, English, Youth and Children's Studies, Foundations, Human Rights and Human Diversity, Indigenous Studies, Languages at Brantford and Law and Society programs.
+The Faculty of Liberal Arts houses Society, Culture and Environment (formerly Contemporary Studies), User Experience Design, History, English, Youth and Children's Studies, Foundations, Human Rights and Human Diversity, Indigenous Studies, Languages at Brantford and Law and Society programs.